hardykingj/Remote-Control-Trailer/README.md

 # Remote-Control-Trailer

-Code for a scale model of a remote control car and trailer; developed for a University project.
+Code for a scale model of a remote control trailer; developed for a University project.

 ## Controller Information